top of page

 People with ADHD can't just try harder.

 Despite its name, ADHD doesn't actually cause a deficit of attention - it actually makes it difficult for ADHD'ers to direct their attention on purpose.
-People with ADHD often say they “get in the zone” or “hit a groove” and can describe a state of hyperfocus.
+People with ADHD often say they “get in the zone” or “hit a groove” and describe a state of hyperfocus.
 This state is not activated by a teacher’s assignment or boss’s request.
 It's created by a momentary sense of interest, competition, or urgency (like a deadline).

 Trauma.